dgryski/go-perfbook/performance.md

 * Comment about Jeff Dean's 2002 numbers (plus updates)
   * cpus have gotten faster, but memory hasn't kept up

+## Concurrency

+* Optimizing multi-threaded code
+* Overlap with previous section on caches and false/true sharing

 ## Assembly

 * Stuff about writing assembly code for Go